ADHD-Friendly Tips for Regaining Focus & Productivity

 The ADHD Work Focus Version

 This can be especially helpful for those daunting-it’s-too-much tasks.
-Taking it a step up, though, you can also look at combining time boxing / pomodoro methods with body doubling.
-There are now platforms that will help you manage body doubling and you can incorporate this into that for another level.
+Taking it a step up, though, you can also look at combining time boxing / Pomodoro methods with body doubling.
+There are now platforms that will help you manage body doubling, and you can incorporate this into your practice for another level.

 Get Organized